Vitalia Diatchenko: 2014: First WTA 125 title and career-high singles ranking

 After a brief appearance on the WTA Tour and a return to the ITF Circuit, she played her first notable game for years at the Kremlin Cup, where the 140-ranked Vitalia eliminated No. 14, Dominika Cibulková, in the round of 16, until being knocked down by Anastasia Pavlyuchenkova.
 Diatchenko completed the year by winning her first WTA 125 singles title at Taipei.

 2018: Wimbledon 3rd round

 In the first round of Wimbledon, she defeated former world No. 1, Maria Sharapova (ranked 22nd at the time).
 Diatchenko then defeated Sofia Kenin, advancing to the third round of a major tournament for the first time but Jeļena Ostapenko defeated her in straight sets.

+2023

+In April 2023, LOT Polish Airlines refused to board Diatchenko on a flight from Egypt to Corsica via Warsaw to play at a tournament, in line with travel restrictions for Russian passport holders introduced after the Russian invasion of Ukraine.
+Diatchenko confirmed that she was unable to reach her destination and then returned to Moscow.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.